tenmax/cqlkit/README.md

                                      piping to grep or as a simple primary key.
  -p <arg>                            The password to authenticate.
+ -r <arg>                            The port to connect to Cassandra, defaults to 9042.
  -P,--parallel <arg>                 The level of parallelism to run the
                                      task.
 Default is sequential.
  -q,--query <CQL>                    The CQL query to execute.
 If